 People will more likely believe anything you say in regards to exercise and health even though you might be hurting inside.
 Maintain an ideal body weight, especially during a pandemic.
 All the studies have shown that people who are overweight or obese have a more difficult time combatting the coronavirus.

 Who doesn’t love listening to a beautiful voice or listening to a maestro pluck his guitar?
 Music is what has brought people together since the beginning of time.
+One reader, Charlie is a concert pianist and was able to create a new version of my lullaby, Cutie Baby overnight!
 And great art has brought our walls and galleries to life for centuries.

 With enough hours of daily practice polishing your skills, you can turn a musical or artistic passion into a rewarding career that delights and impresses audiences of all sizes.